 Goals: Daily media-review; one-on-one interviews, stress importance of speaking publicly & confidently; Understanding banking necessities (checking and savings); Understanding predatory lending and establishing and maintaining “good credit.

-Goals: Understanding Produce & Products (sweet potato-based products); Understand nutritional value, cooking and food processing procedures; Introduction to current and new products and understanding of “product lines.”
+Goals: Understanding produce & products (value-added food); Understand nutritional value, cooking and food processing procedures; Introduction to current and new products and understanding of “product lines.”

 Goals: Define concepts of “Branding” and “Marketing”; Introduce and discuss product development & distribution; Identify consumer and community branding and marketing; Introduce demographic marketing (what’s sold, how and why it sells).

-Goals: Understanding Our Produce & Products (sweet potato-based products); Understand nutritional value, cooking and food processing procedures; Introduction to current and new products and understanding of “product lines.”
+Goals: Understanding produce & products (sweet potato-based products); Understand nutritional value, cooking and food processing and culinary safety procedures; Introduction to current and new products and understanding of “product lines.”

-Goals: Finalize New Products; Post-program evaluations; Review of Nine Week lessons; Plan & execute End-of-Summer-Session public event.
+Goals: Finalize new products; post-program evaluations; review of all lessons; plan & execute “End-of-Summer-Session” public event.